Bengreen/rusty-microservice/README.md

 Web service to capture prometheus metrics
 Web service to write logs

+# Run service then test the HUP signal

+Run the service then find the PID and send HUP signal

+   ./target/debug/uservice start

+   kill -HUP <PID>

 # Benchmarks

 It may be useful to install cargo-criterion as a binary to handle some of the wrapping work for benchmarking